Aleeshakara/aleeshakara.github.io/README.md

 #### Colours

 I chose to keep it simple by using black, white and grey.
 I feel it offers a clean look and allowed me to use other elements to catch the users' attention.
+The Projects page contains colour, as I have copied the original code for the page.

 #### Fonts